magentabusiness/magentabusiness.github.io/docs/reference/architecture.md

 * TOC
 {:toc}

-ThingsBoard is designed to distribute workload across multiple nodes without a single point of failure.
+IoT Hub is designed to distribute workload across multiple nodes without a single point of failure.
-Each ThingsBoard node is identical and can handle request from both device and server-side applications.
+Each IoT Hub node is identical and can handle request from both device and server-side applications.

 ## High-level overview